 Skip to main content

 A pest is an insect, rodent, nematode, fungus, weed, or any other form of terrestrial or aquatic plant or animal life or virus, bacteria, or other microorganism that is harmful to public health or environment.
-An invasive pest is both a pest, as defined above, that is also not native to Vermont.
+An introduced pest is both a pest, as defined above, also was introduced or has the potential to be introduced into Vermont's environment, typically by human aided movement.

-The Vermont Agency of Agriculture, Food and Markets’ Plant Health Team collaborates with other state and federal agencies, the “green industry” and the public to prevent introduction, spread and establishment of invasive pests in the Green Mountain state.
-The Plant Health Team also conducts inspection and surveys for state and federally regulated pests, enforces regulations including compliance agreements that prevent further distribution of invasive pests, develops and participates in educational programming for the public and industries, and develops and shares resources about the identification and management of invasive pests.
+The Vermont Agency of Agriculture, Food and Markets’ Plant Health Team collaborates with other state and federal agencies, the nursery industry, and the public to prevent introduction, spread and establishment of these pests in the Green Mountain state.
+The Plant Health Team also conducts inspection and surveys for state and federally regulated pests, enforces regulations including compliance agreements that prevent further distribution of pests, develops and participates in educational programming for the public and industries, and develops and shares resources about the identification and management of pests.

-The Plant Health Team’s approach to managing invasive pests depends on the pest and is guided by federal and state law.
-It is important to recognize that how the state approaches management may be different depending on the invasive pest.
+The Plant Health Team’s approach to management depends on the pest and is guided by federal and state law.
+It is important to recognize that how the state approaches management may be different depending on the pest.
 Management goals are influenced by

-• the risk of the invasive pest being introduce and/or established in Vermont,
+• the risk of pest introduction and/or established in Vermont,

-• whether the invasive pest currently is established in the state,
+• whether the pest currently is established in the state,

-• identified sources of introduction or the common pathway to spread the invasive pest,
+• identified sources of introduction or the common pathway to spread the pest,

 • existence of best practices to limit introduction and spread, and